ciardorje/Multi-Season_Spatial_MSOM/README.md

 The parameters:
 * ```p[sp,site,week,year]``` = The probability of detecting a given species in a given site in a given week in a given year.
 Again, this is on the logit scale as it is a probability being calaculated as the outcome of the linear effects of some predictors.
-* ```lp[sp,year]``` = This is the detection probability intercept for species i.
+* ```lp[sp,year]``` = This is the detection probability intercept.
 Here I have let it vary between years, as perhaps in one year the species declined in abundance throughout the landscape for some reason, making it harder to detect.
 To be honest though, I think it would be ok to just use the same value for all years and this would probably improve the certainty of our parameter estimates.
 * ```bDCV[sp,1:nDCV]``` = A 2D matrix containing the slope parameters for all variables we may think influence the detection probability of a given species.
-I think camera trappers often include camera trap ID as a variable in detection models, in case some camera traps are slightly broken or others are just more sensitive for some reason.
+I think camera trappers sometimes include camera trap ID as a random effect in detection models, in case some camera traps are slightly broken or others are just more sensitive for some reason.
 * ```y[sp,site,week,year]``` = This is the model's estimate of whether or not we detected a given species at a given site in a given week in a given year.
 Again, the model will 'try' to calculate values of ```bDCV``` that best replicate our observed detection matrix ```Y```, but in this case it will not only try and fit the parameters to the instances we did detect the species ```Y[sp,site,year,week] = 1``` but also those where we didn't detect the species ```Y[sp,site,year,week] = 0```, as we can be certain in both cases that the values we provide are true.
 We are not considering whether or not the species occured there, just whether our camera traps took a photo of it.